Synthetic data for ratemaking: imputation-based methods vs adversarial networks and autoencoders: Case studies

 \subsection{General setting and evaluation metrics}

 Our aim with this case study is to answer the research questions stated at the end of Section \ref{sec:general_setup} and, in doing so, utilize pre-existing implementations of synthetic data generation methods with minimal user interventions for data preparation or method training.
 This aspect is significant in practice since, in our experience from the industry, actuaries seldom have sufficient time to implement and fine-tune their specific algorithms and methods.
-Since we want to identify best \enquote{off-the-shelf} data generation approach, we do not do any pre-processing of variables when preparing data in this section.
+Since we want to identify the best \enquote{off-the-shelf} data generation approach, we do not do any pre-processing of variables when preparing data in this section.
 Any processing is done by the generation method implementation.
 We execute our case study on the high-performance computation cluster at the University of Tartu and can provide our code upon request.

-In our experiments, we use \textit{freMTPL2freq} dataset to give us a baseline of what a realistic dataset might look like.
+In our experiments, we use the \textit{freMTPL2freq} dataset to give us a baseline of what a realistic dataset might look like.
 It has $678013$ observations with $9$ explanatory variables ($5$ categorical and $4$ numeric), $1$ exposure variable and $1$ response variable (the number of claims).
 This dataset has been used in multiple actuarial data science articles, including \cite{Kuo2020}, where it is used for training a CTGAN to generate synthetic data.
+The \textit{freMTPL2freq} dataset is the de facto benchmark in modern actuarial data science, and introducing non-standard datasets would reduce comparability with existing literature.

 Although we have access to the original values of the observed response variable $y_i$ in the \textit{freMTPL2freq} dataset, we do not know the true relation between the observed value $y_i$ and the corresponding observed covariates $\xbold_i$.
 To test whether the generation methods learn the relation correctly, we simulate $Y_i \sim Poisson\rBrackets{\exp\rBrackets{f(\xbold_i)}}$, where $f(\xbold_i)$ is a known function of covariates, and use the realized value as $y_i$.
 Thus, we implicitly assume that all observations have the same exposure $1$.
 We deem this assumption acceptable, since, in practice, the rate is set using the values for annual policies (e.g., yearly predicted number of claims), which are scaled to fit the duration desired by the client.